3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 but limitation led me to search for different solution.
 `robotframework-seriallibrary` was designed to handle single byte communication not serial output streams from operating system.
-For example `read_until` function check for termination character, instead of marching string pattern, what was expected during iPXE testing.
+For example `read_until` function check for termination character, instead of matching string pattern, what was expected during iPXE testing.

 `ser2net` and `telnet` solution was suggested on [mailing list](https://groups.google.com/d/msg/robotframework-users/r0xvLtGNgno/TI0suLOlNL4J)